BYLAWS OF ORCID, INC.

 Section 6.
 Executive Director: Powers and Duties.
 The Corporation may appoint an Executive Director, who shall be the Corporation’s chief executive and operating officer and, subject to the control of the Board, shall have general charge and supervision of the day-to-day business and operations of the Corporation.
 The Executive Director shall be an ex-officio, non-voting member of the Board.
 The Executive Director shall perform such other duties as may be assigned by the Board.

 Section 8.
 Treasurer: Powers and Duties.
-The Treasurer shall have custody of all funds, property and securities of the Corporation.
-The Treasurer shall keep or cause to be kept complete and accurate accounts of receipts and disbursements of the Corporation, and shall deposit or cause to be deposited all monies and other valuable effects of the Corporation in the name and to the credit of the Corporation in such banks or depositories as the Board may designate.
+The Treasurer is charged with overseeing the management and reporting of the organization’s finances and financial policies in partnership with the Executive Director.
 Whenever required by the Board, the Treasurer shall render or cause to be rendered a statement of the Corporation’s accounts.
 The Treasurer shall at all reasonable times exhibit or cause to be exhibited the Corporation’s books and accounts to any officer or Director of the Corporation, and shall perform all duties incident to the office of Treasurer, subject to the control of the Board.
 If there is no Vice Chair then in office, the Treasurer shall assume the powers and duties of the Vice Chair.
 The Treasurer shall perform such other duties as may be assigned by the Board.

 Section 9.
 Compensation.
 Officers of the Corporation who are not elected members of the Board of Directors may receive such reasonable compensation as the Board may determine.

 Section 1.
 Standing Committees.
-The Board may create, by a resolution adopted by a majority of the entire Board, an Executive Committee, an Audit Committee, a Nominating Committee, and such other Board committees as the Board may from time to time find appropriate.
-The Board shall designate at least three (3) of its members to serve on each such committee except that the members of the Nominating Committee shall be elected in the manner described below.
-The Board shall also appoint the Chair for each committee.
-Between meetings of the Board, such committees shall have and may exercise all the authority granted by the Board, to the extent provided in the resolution.
+The Board may create, by a resolution adopted by a majority of the entire Board, an Executive Committee, an Audit Committee, a Nominating Committee, a Finance Committee, and such other Board committees as the Board may from time to time find appropriate.
+The Board shall designate at least three (3) of its members, including a Chair, to serve on each such committee except that the members of the Nominating Committee shall be elected in the manner described below.
+The Board also may appoint non-director members in the case of the Finance Committee and the Nominating Committee.
+Each Committee shall have the authority granted by the Board in these bylaws, in a charter adopted by the Board, or by resolution.
 However, no committee shall have the authority to:

 a. fill vacancies in the Board;